Lucheestiy/mike-mri-cooling-droppr/README.md

 This stack includes a `droppr-faststart` service that automatically fixes new `.mov/.mp4/.m4v` uploads by moving `moov` to the front **without re-encoding**.

+## Video Quality (Fast + HD)

+The public gallery opens videos in `/player` and can use cached proxy MP4s (served from `/api/proxy-cache/...`) for faster reloads and seeking:

+- `Auto`: on desktop, switches to `Fast` while scrolling/seeking, then upgrades to `HD` once settled; on iOS, `Auto` starts in `HD` and avoids automatic source switching.
+- `Fast`: prefers the low-res proxy for quick scrubbing.
+- `HD`: prefers the HD proxy (falls back while it prepares).

+Proxy files are generated on-demand by `media-server` and persisted under `./database/proxy-cache/`.

 ## Upload Conflicts (HTTP 409)

 File Browser returns HTTP `409` when uploading a file that already exists (common when a phone retries the same upload).
 Droppr now proxies uploads with `override=true` so retrying the same filename overwrites the existing file instead of failing.